Introduction

 Predictions

-Examples of predictions made by holy scripture can be found in:
+Examples of predictions made by holy scripture can be found in:- Hindu Scripts

-The Bible contains a large number of prophesies.
-Among other things, it says that, in Israel, God will “turn the desert into pools of water, and the parched ground into springs [...] so that people may see and know that the hand of the Lord has done this, that the Holy One of Israel has created it”.
+- The Bible contains a large number of prophesies.
+Among other things, it says that, in Israel, God will “turn the desert into pools of water, and the parched ground into springs [...] so that people may see and know that the hand of the Lord has done this, that the Holy One of Israel has created it”[Bible: Isaiah 41:18-20].
 This predicts the creation of Israel as a wealthy state in the desert — something which indeed happened.

 Skepticism

-Even if a book makes a correct prediction, this does not mean that the book is divine.
-For example, the ancient Greek philosopher Democritus predicted that matter would be composed of atoms.
-He correctly stated that atoms were physically, but not geometrically, indivisible; that between atoms there lies empty space; that atoms are indestructible; have always been, and always will be, in motion; that there are an infinite number of atoms, and kinds of atoms, which differ in shape, and size .
+- Even if a book makes a correct prediction, this does not mean that the book is divine.
+For example, Ancient Greek philosopher Democritus predicted that matter would be composed of atoms.
+He correctly stated that atoms are indivisible, absolutely small, incompressible, and homogeneous, differing only in shape, arrangement, position, and magnitude86.
 This is a remarkably accurate description 2000 years before science discovered the atom.
 Does that make Democritus divine?
 Surely not.
 He just happened to say something that turned out to be correct.
 Or consider Nostradamus.
-The medieval sage predicted hundreds of things that turned out to be true in modern times, including world wars.
-And yet, does that make Nostradamus divine?
+The medieval sage predicted hundreds of things that turned out to be true in modern times, including the French Revolution, the rise of French Emperor Napoleon, the rise of German dictator Adolf Hitler, and the attacks on the World Trade Centers in New York on September 11, 2001.87 And yet, does that make Nostradamus divine?
 Surely not.

 Scripture makes only post-dictions